Mike Lee (ice hockey, born 1990)

-Michael Lee (born October 5, 1990) is a retired American professional ice hockey goaltender who was primarily known for playing with the Portland Pirates in the AHL and the Gwinnett Gladiators in the ECHL while developing as a prospect in the Arizona Coyotes organization.
-He was selected 91st overall in the third round of the 2009 NHL Entry Draft by the Phoenix Coyotes.
+Michael Lee (born October 5, 1990) is an American former professional ice hockey player.
+He played as a goaltender for the Portland Pirates of the American Hockey League (AHL) and the Gwinnett Gladiators of the ECHL.
+He was selected 91st overall in the third round of the 2009 NHL entry draft by the Phoenix Coyotes.
 Although born in Fargo, North Dakota, Lee was raised in Roseau, Minnesota.
-He now serves as an Assistant Coach at St. Cloud State University.

 Playing career

 Before beginning his collegiate career at St. Cloud State University, Lee was the starting goaltender for the Fargo Force during the 2008–09 season in the United States Hockey League (USHL).
 Despite it being the franchise's inaugural season, Lee's steady play and leadership in net were instrumental in helping the expansion team achieve an impressive run to the USHL playoff finals.
 Before his time in the USHL, Lee had already built a strong hockey résumé in high school, where he backstopped the Roseau Rams to a Minnesota state championship.

-Lee was the first American goaltender chosen in the 2009 NHL Draft.
-He was also a member of Team USA's gold medal-winning squad at the 2010 IIHF World Juniors.
+Lee was the first American goaltender chosen in the 2009 NHL entry draft.
+He was also a member of the United States junior team that won the 2010 World Junior Championships.
 Although he started in the gold medal game, he was replaced by Jack Campbell during the second period.
-Later, when the Coyotes traded backup goalie Devan Dubnyk, Lee was promoted to serve as Mike Smith's backup, marking his first time on an NHL roster.
+Later, when the Arizona Coyotes traded backup goaltender Devan Dubnyk, Lee was promoted to serve as Mike Smith's backup, marking his first time on an NHL roster.
 However, before he could appear in a game, he was reassigned in favor of Mike McKenna.